-- 2. apply literacy skills using referencing, relevant visual art terminology and language conventions that make sense of artwork features and practices - 8. realise visual, written or spoken responses to communicate focus
+- 2. apply literacy skills using relevant visual art terminology, referencing and language conventions to recognise and distinguish features of artworks and practices - 8. realise visual, written or spoken responses to communicate focus

-The student work has the following characteristics: Marks application of literacy skills through logical and connected ideas that unpack the inquiry processes realisation of responses that reach conclusions and express meaning about the interrelationships of knowledge and art practice to articulate a defined focus 3-4 application of literacy skills using referencing, relevant visual art terminology and language conventions that make sense of artwork features and practices realisation of visual, written or spoken responses to communicate focus 2 use of terminology to identify artworks presentation of visual, written or spoken responses 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks application of literacy skills through sequenced and connected ideas that express understandings of the knowledge gained through the inquiry question realisation of responses that reach conclusions and express meaning about the interrelationships of knowledge and art practice to articulate a defined focus 3 application of literacy skills using relevant visual art terminology, referencing and language conventions that recognise and distinguish features of artworks and practices realisation of visual, written or spoken responses to communicate focus 2 use of terminology to identify artworks realisation of visual, written or spoken responses 1 does not satisfy any of the descriptors above.
 0